 4. Identify inefficiencies and areas of improvement.

-Defects — Providing incorrect, unclear, or outdated information to a prospect.
+- Defects.
+This involves providing incorrect, unclear, or outdated information to a prospect.

-Overproduction — Over-communicating with a prospect to repeatedly gather information or clarify requests.
+- Overproduction, or over-communicating with a prospect to repeatedly gather information or clarify requests.

-Waiting — Time spent waiting on answers or information from other areas of your company (including marketing, production, inventory) that impact your ability to share information with prospects in a timely manner.
+- Waiting.
+This is the time spent waiting on answers or information from other areas of your company.
+This impacts your ability to share information with prospects promptly.

-Under-utilized talent — The amount of time sales reps spend on tasks that are not related to selling and engaging with prospects.
+- Under-utilized talent, or the amount of time sales reps spend on tasks that are not related to selling and engaging with prospects.
 This can include manually running processes, creating proposals, and looking for information.

-Transportation — The area of sales doesn’t typically involve the transportation of parts or goods related to manufacturing.
-In sales, transportation waste can be equated to time wasted during the flow of information.
-For teams not using a CRM to automate and prioritize their communication efforts, there can be a great deal of transportation waste.
+- Transportation.
+While sales doesn’t typically involve the transportation of parts, sales teams experience an equivalent in the form of time wasted in the flow of information.
+Teams that don’t use a CRM to automate and prioritize communication often deal with a great deal of transportation waste.

-Inventory — As a sales rep, your deliverables to your prospects are considered your "inventory."
-This can include providing quotes, pricing information, and negotiation deliverables in a timely manner.
+- Inventory.
+As a sales rep, your deliverables to your prospects are considered your "inventory."
+This can include providing quotes, pricing information, and negotiation deliverables on time.

-Motion — In Lean, motion waste occurs when more steps than necessary are taken to fulfill a task or statement of work.
-For your sales process, look for ways to expedite or automate tasks to improve motion such as setting up CRM integrations to reduce manual tasks.
+- Motion.
+In Lean, motion waste occurs when more steps than necessary are taken to fulfill a task or statement of work.
+For your sales process, look for ways to expedite or automate tasks to improve motion, such as setting up CRM integrations.

 5. Map out the future state of the process.

 As you did when you outlined your current state, indicate how long each action will take using the improved process.
-This will help your team quantify time saved.
+This will help your team quantify the amount of time you’ve saved.

 6. Create an action plan for implementation.

-Now that you have your new and improved process mapped out, it’s time to implement.
+Now that you have your new process mapped out, it’s time to implement it.
 Create a realistic action plan your team can handle to make the new process a reality.
 It helps to have a project manager on hand to ensure implementation goes smoothly, and to keep stakeholders accountable.